thomsbe/slubjsonlinkcheck/technical.md

 # Technical Decisions Documentation

-This document explains the key technical decisions made in the LinkCheck tool.
+This document explains the key technical decisions made in the JsonLinkCheck tool.

 ## Core Architecture Decisions